 Cherry Valley - Springfield Center is a very small town located in the state of New York.
 With a population of 2,534 people and just one neighborhood, Cherry Valley - Springfield Center is the 521st largest community in New York.
-Cherry Valley - Springfield Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Cherry Valley - Springfield Center was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cherry Valley - Springfield Center is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cherry Valley - Springfield Center is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Cherry Valley - Springfield Center who work in sales jobs (14.95%), office and administrative support (13.27%), and management occupations (10.20%).

-Telecommuters are a relatively large percentage of the workforce: 15.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Cherry Valley - Springfield Center telecommute to their jobs.
+Overall, about 15.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Cherry Valley - Springfield Center citizens is very high relative to the national average among all cities (21.84%): 35.37% of adults in Cherry Valley - Springfield Center have a bachelor's degree or even advanced degree.
+The citizens of Cherry Valley - Springfield Center are very well educated compared to the average community in the nation: 35.37% of adults in Cherry Valley - Springfield Center have a bachelor's degree or even advanced degree.

 The per capita income in Cherry Valley - Springfield Center in 2022 was $38,356, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,424 for a family of four.
 However, Cherry Valley - Springfield Center contains both very wealthy and poor people as well.